yuunji707/iOSFetchExercise/README.md

 3. **Select a simulator or device**
    - In Xcode, select your target device from the scheme menu in the top left corner.
+   - The app has been tested on the iPhone 14 Pro simulator.

 4. **Build and run the project**
    - Press `Cmd + R` or click the "Play" button in Xcode to build and run the app.